• Skip to primary navigation

 Processing Complaints During COVID-19 Restrictions

 The CAA and Accreditation Office staff are maintaining normal operations as much as possible.
-However, because of the COVID-19 pandemic restrictions, the ASHA National Office is closed and staff are working remotely.
-As a result, we are unable to retrieve any mail sent to us via U.S. Postal Service or other delivery services.
+However, because of the COVID-19 pandemic restrictions, the ASHA National Office staff are working remotely.
+As a result, staff are not retrieving mail sent to us via U.S. Postal Service or other delivery services on a daily basis.

 Per CAA’s complaint policy and procedures, you are required to submit the complaint form in writing, via U.S. mail, overnight courier, or hand delivery.
-While the ASHA National Office remains closed, we request the following temporary alterations to procedures to ensure prompt processing:
+While the ASHA National Office remains closed to visitors, we are following temporary alterations to procedures to ensure prompt processing:

 • Send via U.S. Mail the completed complaint form and any attachments to the Accreditation Office as required.
 We do not recommend using an overnight courier or hand delivery during this time as it may not comply with the current restrictions; AND